 Major Topics Covered in the Course

 * 40% Final exam

-Project credit breakout: JDLC1, JDLC2, JDLC3, JLAN1, JWAN2, JTRN1, JTRN2 five points each; extra credit assignment to be announced.
+Project credit breakout: JDLC1, JDLC2, JDLC3, JLAN1, JWAN2, JTRN1, JTRN3 five points each; extra credit assignment to be announced.

 Missed exams must be arranged with the instructor BEFORE the exam date.

-Assignments are due by 19:30 on assigned date.
+Assignments are due by start of class on assigned date.
 Late assignments lose 10% per class credit.
-No project submission will be accepted after last lecture day (5/3/2010).
+No project submission will be accepted after reading day (12/12/2011).